AlfredoZermini/IEEE_TASLP_submission_121222/README.md

 You need to modify the `project_path` (here set to `/vol/vssp/mightywings`) where required in the scripts, and the `matlab_path` as well, if present at all.
 You will also need to download the pre-trained models (link below) in the `project_path/B_format/RESULTS/models/Results` path.

-To test the model, generate the separated audio, and evaluate the SNR-based metrics and PESQ, execute:
+To test the model, generate the separated audio, and evaluate the SNR-based metrics and PESQ, execute

       python run_test.py B_format train 12BB01 12BB01 ['theta','MV'] '' 'newnorm'

+for each model.
 The syntaxt was adapted to the pre-trained files thus, in case you wish to run your own trained models, you will need to modify it accordingly.

+To plot the results for four metrics, run

+      python plot_metrics_allnet.py B_format train 12BB01 12BB01 ['theta','MV'] '' 'newnorm'

+To generate the results for the word accuracy, run

+      python evaluate_sr.py B_format train 12BB01 12BB01 ['theta','MV'] '' 'newnorm'

+and

+      python plot_srnet.py B_format train 12BB01 12BB01 ['theta','MV'] '' 'newnorm'